Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 Sick days are considered PTO and should be recorded as such in the company's HR system, [Zenefits](https://www.zenefits.com/).

+## Conference Days

+Development and design employees (including apprentices) receive PTO for 3 conference days annually.
+These may be used to attend an industry focused event.
+These additional PTO days do not roll over to the next year.

 ## Unpaid Time Off

 The company does not have a specific policy regarding unpaid time off.
 If you feel that you need to exceed your available PTO please consult with the management team.